soumendrak/website-v2/content/blog/three-powers.md

 Expertise power is the influence you gain through your specialized skills and knowledge.
 Others respect and follow your guidance not out of obligation, but because they genuinely value your expertise.

 Research has found that expert power is linked with higher work effort and intrinsic motivation, qualities missing from reward or coercive power.
-The foundation of this power is constant learning and deliberate practice—elite professionals achieve mastery by seeking immediate feedback, tackling new challenges, and pushing beyond their comfort zone.
+The foundation of this power is constant learning and deliberate practice; elite professionals achieve mastery by seeking immediate feedback, tackling new challenges, and pushing beyond their comfort zone.

 To maximize your expertise power, make a habit of sharing your knowledge, mentoring others, yet always striving to stay ahead through continuous learning.
 The more indispensable your skills, the greater your influence.